 Never belittle the value and importance of a wonderful belly laugh.
 Among many other benefits, laughing has been shown to reduce stress, improve mood, strengthen resilience, and make us more attractive to others.

 Ranger watches TV with me.
 He follows the basketball or football during a game.
+He also loves to hang out and party with the girls on our patio.
 It’s so stinkin cute!
 He also thinks any dog on TV is in his home and he goes nuts.
 He makes us laugh so much it hurts sometimes.

 Many dogs, require a regular feeding and exercise schedule.
 Having a steady routine keeps an animal balanced and calm—and it can work for you, too.
 No matter your mood—depressed, anxious, or stressed—one plaintive look from your pet and you must get out of bed to feed, exercise, and care for them.